qu-gg/torch-neural-ssm/README.md

 This repository is meant to conceptually introduce and highlight implementation considerations for the recent class of models called <b>Neural State-Space Models (Neural SSMs)</b>.
 They leverage the classic state-space model with the flexibility of deep learning to approach high-dimensional generative time-series modeling and learning latent dynamics functions.

 Included is an abstract PyTorch-Lightning training class with several latent dynamic functions that inherit it, as well as common metrics used in their evaluation and training examples on common datasets.
 Further broken down via implementation is the distinction between <i>system identification</i> and <i>state estimation</i> approaches, which are reminiscent of their classic SSM counterparts and arise from fundamental differences in the underlying choice of their probabilistic graphical model (PGM).
+This repository (currently) focuses primarily on considerations related to training dynamics models for system identification and forecasting rather than per-frame state estimation or filtering.

 <b>Note</b>: This repo is not fully finished and some of the experiments/sections may be incomplete.
 This is released as public in order to maximize the potential benefit of this repo and hopefully inspire collaboration in improving it.
 Feel free to check out the "To-Do" section if you're interesting in contributing!